Grandma's Light and Fluffy Dumplings

 In another clean mixing bowl, beat egg whites until they hold peaks (egg whites should still be shiny and not separate into chunks).
-Set aside.

 Using a whisk, gradually stir flour/salt into milk.

 3Bring the mixture to a boil.
-Remove from heat.

-Slowly stir a little of the hot milk mixture into the eggs, then add the rest of the egg yolks.
+Slowly stir a little of the hot milk mixture into the eggs yolks to temper, then add the rest of the egg yolks.
 Gently fold in the beaten egg whites.

 5NOTE: Before folding in the egg whites, you can add herbs to suit your taste such as parsley or thyme.
 Parsley adds a nice mild flavor to your dumplings but be careful not to add too much!!
 It can be overpowering.

 I use 1 sprig fresh parsley minced finely or 1 tbsp dry. mix well and then fold in the egg whites.

 6Drop mixture from spoon into any boiling stew, gravy, or soup (drop in small portions), let boil for 6 minutes without lifting cover.